-The confidentiality of your protected health information is of extreme importance to the plan sponsor and to the plan administrator.
+The confidentiality of your protected health information is of extreme importance to the plan sponsor, plan administrator, and Adventist Health Administrators.
 Your protected health information includes, but is not limited to, enrollment, claims, and medical information.
 Your information is used for claims payment, prior authorization of services, business operations such as care management, preventive care, health coaching, and quality management programs.
 We may reach out to your providers to request your health information in an effort to determine whether you would benefit from early intervention due to a health factor, such as high blood pressure or high blood sugar.
 For more complete detail about how your plan sponsor uses your information, please refer to the HIPAA Privacy Notice.
+Adventist Health Administrators, as the delegate of the plan administrator, is required to adhere to these same practices.
 If you have additional questions about the privacy of your information beyond that provided in the HIPAA Privacy Notice, please contact Human Performance.